 Photography overall – is just another way to improve my sense of well-being and at the same time – helps me be creative.
 Being out and about experiencing the natural wonders of the world and the creatures it inhabits is a real privilege for sure.
 It really does rejuvenate the body and soul.
 The inclusion of documentary-style photography is helping me to expand on my existing photography skills and ensures my creative endeavours remain a strong focus in my life and in turn, makes me happy…

-Happy photography all – © Karen Robinson – March 2020
+Happy photography all – © Karen Robinson – May 2023

 Please click here to visit my ‘Photography – About’ page where you will be able to find blog links and photographs about other photographic adventures…

-POST-TRAUMATIC GROWTH: Improving one’s sense of wellbeing using art, creative writing, photography, blogging and motivational speaking – my journey written by ©Karen Robinson.
+POST-TRAUMATIC GROWTH: Improving one’s sense of well-being using art, creative writing, photography, blogging, and motivational speaking – my journey written by ©Karen Robinson.
 Please click here for my latest blog news!